 Yup, I watch TV in my RV.
 Sometimes I even watch it on nice evenings when the rest of the campers are out sitting around the campfire.
-As evidenced by the amount of satellite dishes and TV antennas I see on top of people’s rigs, I know plenty of other RVers are watching TV too.
+As evidenced by how many satellite dishes and TV antennas I see on top of people’s rigs, I know plenty of other RVers are watching TV too.

-But I swear sometimes when we’re in there watching an episode of the Daily Show or True Detective with the curtains open, I imagine people walking by and shaking their heads when they see our TV on.
+But I swear sometimes when we’re in there watching the Daily Show or True Detective with the curtains open, I imagine people walking by and shaking their heads when they see our TV on.

 4. I find holiday weekends a drag.

 As anyone who has ever visited a campground on a holiday weekend knows, this is prime camping time.
 Which makes it a complete drag for those of us who rely on campgrounds as a place to live.

 While I am absolutely thrilled to see so many families enjoying nature and each other’s company, an overflowing campground jam-packed with kids on bikes, loud generators, and billows of campfire smoke floating in my window is not my idea of fun.

 5. I will always pick my tiny house over your guest bedroom.

 When I park in your driveway (which I really appreciate by the way), chances are I’ll say thanks but no thanks when you offer up your guest room.
 You see, the thing is that I like my tiny house with my cozy bed, my favorite pillow, and all my clothes within reach.

 I travel in an RV because I enjoy the convenience of always having my house with me.
 So it’s not that I don’t appreciate the offer, but I really would prefer to sleep in my own bed.
 I will take you up on that offer to use your shower though! 🙂